breatheco-de/content/src/content/lesson/making-react-components.md

 ### The Component’s State

 We call class components in React ***stateful*** because they come with a global `state` object (shared within the same component only) which has the sole purpose of storing the data needed to render the component.
-One obvious use of the **state** object would be if, for example, we have a form with input fields that need to be populated by the user.
+One obvious use of the **state** object would be if, for example, we have a form with input fields that need to be filled by the user.
 The data entered by the user will need to be saved somewhere in order to be used.
 The `state` will be that place.

 In another example, let's say that you are developing a `<Clock />` component that has to print the current time every second.
 That means that our component will need to re-render every second.

 In order for the state to keep a web page up-to-date, it is programmed to re-render the DOM every time it is modified.
-So you can probably already see how you can take advantage of this feature, by keeping your current time inside of the state and reassigning it with the most current time every second.
+So you can probably already see how you can take advantage of this feature by keeping your current time inside the state and reassigning it to the most current time every second.
 Like so:

-> :point_up:The following demo updates the current time on every second:
+> 👇 The following demo updates the current time every second:

 <iframe src="https://codesandbox.io/embed/zw852wvqp4?autoresize=1&amp;hidenavigation=1" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>